SPGNN-API: A Transferable Graph Neural Network for Attack Paths Identification and Autonomous Mitigation: Background

 \subsection{Shortest Path Identification}

 Shortest path (SP) algorithms (e.g. Bellman-Ford, Dijkstra's) are designed to find a path between two given vertices in a graph such that the total sum of the weights of the edges is minimum.
-Our proposed framework relies on shortest paths calculation to identify the eminent worst-case scenario for potential cyber-attacks compromising highly-critical assets.
+Our proposed framework relies on shortest paths calculation to identify the eminent worst-case scenario for potential cyber-attacks compromising highly-critical assets \cite{spatt,spatt2} and to implement the appropriate mitigation accordingly.
 In this context, we define a critical attack path as follows~\cite{Apath}: \begin{definition} An attack path is a succinct representation of the sequence of connections (enabled by ZT policies) through vulnerable assets that an attacker needs to exploit to eventually compromise a highly-critical asset. \end{definition}

 The time complexity of shortest path (SP) algorithms on a directed graph can be bounded as a function of the number of edges and vertices by $\mathit{O(VE)}$~\cite{SP_complexity}.
 However, the complexity of SP algorithms can be improved by using GNNs to approximate the distance between nodes in a graph.
 After training a neural network, the time complexity of finding the distance between nodes during the inference phase is constant, denoted by $\mathit{(O(1))}$.